 Children’s Ki-Aikido Martial Art Class.

-West Linn Ki Aikido offers a kid’s Ki-Aikido class, which is an extension of the Children’s Program offered by the OKS Headquarters in Tigard.
-The appropriate age group for our kids class is between 4 and 12.
-Kids 13+ may join our Teen/Adult class.
+West Linn Ki Aikido offers Ki-Aikido classes for kids, which is an extension of the Children’s Program offered by the Oregon Ki Society Headquarters in Tigard.
+We offer two different classes depending on the age of your child.
+Our Lil’ Samurai class is aimed at children ages 4-7, and our Kids Aikido class is engineered for children ages 7-12.
+Kids 13+ may join our Teen/Adult class (we strongly encourage parents to train with the children).
 Monthly rates for the kids program is $55 for the first child, and $40 additional for siblings.

 If you would like to speak with us about your child joining class, please call (971-407-8263) or email.
 We can help you to determine if Ki-Aikido is right for your child and schedule a free intro.

 By cultivating good habits at an early age, Ki-Aikido and Ki Development give children a foundation they can rely on for a lifetime of positive growth.
 While childrens’ bodies are growing, so are their minds.
 It is natural to develop the two together.
 In a physically active and cooperative learning environment, children learn the martial art Ki-Aikido.
 As they grow, they learn how to apply these lessons to all activities: school, play, sports, and relationships.

 At the heart of our Children’s Program is the development of positive habits.

 Children are taught how to concentrate, how to relax without losing power, maintain good posture and to approach challenges with a positive outlook.
 During playful physical activity, they learn strength in Ki-Aikido is a matter of strength of mind, and application of Ki principles.
 Relative size and muscular strength become less important.
 Instructors demonstrate this, give children time to try themselves, and provide helpful correction.